umigv/nav_onboarding_2023/README.md

 This is the official repository for UMARV Navigation subteams onboarding documents for 2023.

+**Project Overview**
+You are a bank robber living in the digital age.
+All people and banks use ROS 1 noetic.
+In this tutorial, you will learn how to use ROS publishers and subscribers to receive the secret message that contains the vault key code.
+Once you have received and cracked the code, send it via a ROS client to a ROS service to get the money from the vault.\
+_Topic Overview:_\
+Publishers & Subscribers\
+Services & Clients\
+Custom Message Types\
+ROS Command Line Tools\
+Much More!\

 **DO NOT LOOK AT ANY OF THE FILES IN THIS REPOSITORY**

 **PREREQUISITES TO STARTING**\